vanruc/todoApp/README.md

 I guess you know how to do it already right?

-So after we move BIO from `Personal Info` to the right hand side section.
+So after we move bio from `Personal Info` to the right hand side section.
 We will have the view below:
 ![](doc_img_src/staffeditview4.png)

 We can say that we have already made a nice view for Staff.
 However, I also want to introduce `View Components` to you.